GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 still seek out the approval of others with such fervor that I will never reach that point.
 I know that while I place the health of a relationship unilaterally above my moral fiber I will never reach that point.
-I know that while I maintain a lie, even superfically, so that someone's feelings will not be hurth I will never reach that point.
+I know that while I maintain a lie, even superficially, so that someone's feelings will not be hurt I will never reach that point.

 **When I die, do I want my eulogy to say "He was a nice guy, loved by all" or do I want them to say "He acted with integrity, resolute and steadfast for what he knew was right"?**

 # Amoral Fiber